UWPCE-PythonCert/ProgrammingInPython/source/modules/DictsAndSets.rst

 Note how I defined the dict in a natural order, but when it gets printed, or you display the keys, they are in a different order.

 However, In cPython 3.6, the internal implementation was changed, and it *does* happen to preserve order.
 In cPython 3.6, that is considered an implementation detail -- and you should not count on it!
-However, as of cPython 3.7, dictionaries preserving order will be part of the language specification.
+However, as of cPython 3.7, dictionaries preserving order are part of the language specification.
 This was declared by Guido on the python-dev mailing list on
 Dec 15, 2017 <https://mail.python.org/pipermail/python-dev/2017-December/151283.html>.

 .. code-block:: ipython